jessepav/lacygoill-wiki-backup/tmux/command.md

     # enter copy mode and press x

     $ cat /tmp/file
-    cat: /tmp/file: No such file or directory~
+    cat: /tmp/file: No such file or directory˜

 When we pressed  `x`, `/tmp/file` was not created, because  the previous command in the rhs – `tmux deleteb` – failed.